govinsprabhu/Behavioral_Cloning/writeup_template.md

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed
 I have used the model that has described in NVIDIA autonomous [paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-There is a pre-procesing layer, which normalizes the image, then there are 6 convolution layer and 4 fully connected dense layers are present in the model.
-Model can be found in model.py file from line numbers 69 to 119 inside get_number method.
+There is a pre-processing layer, which normalizes the image, then there are 6 convolution layer and 4 fully connected dense layers are present in the model.
+The model can be found in model.py file from line numbers 69 to 119 inside get_number method.
  I have used RELU for activation, did not use maxpooling.
 Data is normalized by keras lambda layer.

 #### 2. Attempts to reduce overfitting in the model
-I have tried to use dropout layer, but I did not found it making much difference.
-Rather than dropout, I found, the more data we are feeding to the network, the better it peform.
-So I took data from simulater additional to the one which is given by Udacity.
+I have tried to use dropout layer, but I did not find it makes much difference.
+Rather than dropout, I found, the more data we are feeding to the network, the better it performs.
+So I took data from simulator additional to the one which is given by Udacity.
  #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 115).